“It is considered that (…),” “it is probable that (…),” or even worse “it is of utmost importance that (…)”

 Better: XX was clearly the leading brand.

-If you find yourself thinking about starting your sentence with an “it is,” try recasting it.
+If you find yourself thinking about starting your sentence with an “it is,” please try recasting it.
+Not many agencies are focusing on writing quality, but Dragoman does.
+You may want to check your translation and proofread yourself to save our copy-editors some time.